m68k-atari-mint/bootstrap/README.md

 Bootstrap plan:
-- need to create an image which is able to build packages and eventually, opkg
+- we need to create three images:
+	1. Cross compiled binaries (to compile sources natively)
+	2. Natively compiled binaries (to compile sources for the final image)
+	3. Final image with only bash, openssh and opkg
 - install to the host drive:
 	- emutos
 	- freemint